Skip to main content

 Project/Travel Award

 Reimbursed up to $4000 for project and travel expenses (U.S. teams only).
-Teams traveling from Mountain, Pacific, Hawaiian, or Alaskan time zones may request additional travel funds.
-Requests should be submitted with the budget proposal.
+Teams traveling more than 1000 miles to Carthage College may request additional travel funds.
+Requests should be made at time of award acceptance.

 Learning Resources

-Each team that participates in the Virtual Kick-Off Meeting will receive a low-power rocket for demonstration flight requirements.
+Each team will receive a low-power rocket for demonstration flight requirements.

 Each new school registered to compete will receive two reference resources: Model Rocket Design and Construction Third Edition and Modern High-Power Rocketry 2.